Dusk vs Dolphin — Twilight Princess on PC

 You want the genuine Wii experience

 TP on Wii has motion controls and a mirrored layout (verified — they flipped the world to make Link right-handed for the Wii Remote).
-Dusk runs only the GameCube version at v1.0, so you can’t get the Wii experience there.
+Dusklight runs only the GameCube version at v1.0, so you can’t get the Wii experience there.

-When Dusk is the right tool
+When Dusklight is the right tool

 You’re on iOS or Android